Clemapfel/Mousetrap.jl/docs/src/01_manual/12_opengl_integration.md

 # Introduction: Use Case

-If we want to render shapes or images using `OpenGL`, mousetraps `RenderArea` offers a convenient interface for this.
-In some applications, we may want to use [OpenGL](https://github.com/JuliaGL/ModernGL.jl) itself, however.
-One common use case for this is integration of another, separate library that is unrelated to mousetrap and shares no interface with it, except for the fact that both use OpenGL for rendering.
+If we want to render shapes or images using `OpenGL`, Mousetraps `RenderArea` offers a convenient interface for this.
+In some applications, we may want to use [OpenGL](https://github.com/JuliaGL/ModernGL.jl) itself.
+One common use case for this is integration of another, separate library that is unrelated to Mousetrap and shares no interface with it, except for the fact that both use OpenGL for rendering.

-For situations like this, mousetrap offers a low-level, generic widget, [`GLArea`](@ref), which provides an OpenGL context and render surface, thus allowing displaying OpenGL-based graphics inside a mousetrap application.
+For situations like this, Mousetrap offers a low-level, generic widget, [`GLArea`](@ref), which provides an OpenGL context and render surface, thus allowing OpenGL-based graphics to be displayed inside a Mousetrap application.

 # GLArea

-`GLarea` is a very simple widget, it acts exactly as `RenderArea` in terms of appearance and behavior, though there is no in-mousetrap way to display graphics.
+`GLarea` is a very simple widget, it acts exactly as `RenderArea` in terms of appearance and behavior, though there is no in-Mousetrap way to display graphics.

 We create it like so: